-- Why do people in different religions use light as part of their celebrations? - What are the basic tenets, symbols and practices of Jews? - Why is the story of Moses and the Exodus a key story in Judaism? - How are our decisions affected by our beliefs? - What beliefs/values was Jesus teaching about in his parables?
+- How can I solve conflicts with my friends? - Why do people in different religions use light as part of their celebrations? - What are the basic tenets, symbols and practices of Jews? - What does it mean to be a Global Citizen? - How can I keep myself safe? - Why is the story of Moses and the Exodus a key story in Judaism? - How do we show and respond to different feelings? - How are our decisions affected by our beliefs? - What beliefs/values was Jesus teaching about in his parables?